 In the West Chandler neighborhood, many people's commute means walking from the bedroom to the home office.
 NeighborhoodScout's analysis found that 57.1% of residents worked from home.
 This may not seem like a large number, but Scout's research shows that this is a higher percentage of people working from home than 99.9% of the neighborhoods in America.
 Often people who work from home are engaged in the creative or technological economy, such as is found in areas around Boston, and in Silicon Valley.
 Other times, people may be engaged in other businesses like trading stocks from home, or running a small beauty salon.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The West Chandler neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the West Chandler neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 66.7% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.9% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 The West Chandler neighborhood has a greater proportion of government workers living in it than 96.6% of the neighborhoods in America, according to NeighborhoodScout's exclusive analysis.
 This is a unique feature of this neighborhood, and one that shapes its character.